 Master of Music (MM), Violin

 Venezuelan violinist Magdiell Antequera was a CSO/CCM Diversity Fellow from 2019-21.
-In 2022 he accepted a violin section position with Artis—Naples' Naples Philharmonic, and he will begin performing with that orchestra in September.
+He recently accepted a violin section position with Artis—Naples' Naples Philharmonic, and he began performing with that orchestra in September 2022.
 He was a member of the Albany Symphony during the 2021-22 concert season while attending the Manhattan School of Music.
 He is also currently a substitute violin at the New York Philharmonic.

 Antequera made his first debut as a soloist in with the Falcon Symphony Orchestra in Venezuela at the age of 10 and has continued to play as a guest soloist in various orchestras in South America and the United States.
 His work has been praised by legendary violinists including Midori Goto, Margaret Batjer and Glenn Dicterow.
 Antequera has participated in multiple master classes and private lessons with acclaimed professors from a number of conservatories including the Juilliard School.
 In addition, he has won and received recognition from important competitions such as the Solo Competition at the Academia Latinoamericana de Violin (Venezuela), Thursday Musical Competition (Minnesota), Schubert Club Competition (Minnesota), Texas Rising Stars, Rodolfo Lipizer International Violin Competition (Italy) and others.

 Antequera attended Shattuck-St. Mary’s School as a member of the Pre-Conservatory Program from 2012–15, where he studied with Sally O ́Reilly at the University of Minnesota.
 In 2015 he was awarded a full scholarship to the University of Texas at Austin, where he studied with Brian Lewis and kept an active solo career.